 Feel free to rewrite that in your own words in any other way as we wrote it and confirm it with us

 I’m very much in favor of open discussions of issues, aspects, interpretations and security implications with the vendor during the disclosure process.
 While I might not agree with individual technical points made during an argument and decide not to include them in my descriptions of the issue, it is still useful to have these discussions early to learn more about the assessment and perspective of the other party.
-I get that vendors have a different set of goals and priorities that drive their reporting, for example about the amount of details that are presented to the public in an advisory.
+I understand that vendors have a different set of goals and priorities that drive their reporting, for example about the level of detail that is presented to the public in an advisory.

 However, the coordinated disclosure process does not give vendors the right to control what the other parties do or publish after the disclosure period is over.
 By repeatedly claiming that they had such a right despite my refusal, REAL Security undermined the mutual trust that a coordinated disclosure is based on, and I let them know as much.
 Unfortunately, they still continued this behavior, privately misconstrued my previous behavior with other vendors, refused to change their position and continually argued that strong demands of this sort are justified.

 After several days, I gave them a final chance to apologize and clear up the misunderstanding, but they instead declared that the exchange was over.

 See the OLED side channel article for related events of the larger OLED issue disclosure.

 |2019-05-08||Initial contact with REAL Security for OLED disclosure|